 What other file types can you store on Video Brochures?

-As they have onboard memory, in essence you can store pretty much any file type on them.
-Which is great for storing promotional content, PDFs, files for customers to download and more.
-The only files that would be shown on screen would be mp4 files or JPEG / PNG’s.
+As they have onboard memory, in essence, you can store pretty much any file type on them, which is excellent for storing promotional content, PDFs, files for customers to download and more.
+The only data that would be shown on screen would be mp4 files or JPEG / PNG’s.

 Can the Video Brochures be locked?

-Yes, you can in fact lock the content so no other videos can be loaded on to them or indeed be deleted off of them.
+Yes, you can lock the content so no other videos can be loaded on to them or indeed deleted off of them.

 How long will a Video Brochure last?

-In terms of battery life a standard configuration Video Brochure would last 80 minutes of continuous playback on a standard battery.
-We do in fact offer different battery sizes to increase duration of playback if needed.
+In terms of battery life, a standard configuration Video Brochure would last 80 minutes of continuous playback on a standard battery.
+We do offer different battery sizes to increase the duration of playback if needed.

 Are Video Brochures rechargeable?

-Yes completely rechargeable, simply plugin the unit to USB device such as a PC / Laptop / MAC or indeed if you have a wall plug that supports USB you can recharge from the mains.
+Yes completely rechargeable, plug in the unit to a USB device such as a PC / Laptop / MAC or indeed if you have a wall plug that supports USB you can recharge from the mains.

 Physical sizes of Video Brochures

-Really does depend on what your needs are as a company.
+Does depend on what your needs are as a company.
 We offer a variety of sizes, shapes and designs.
-In fact we’ve worked on Video boxes and a lot more besides.
-Typical sizes of Video Brochures are:
+We’ve worked on Video boxes and a lot more besides.
+Typical dimensions of Video Brochures are: